jastintime/ukoos/doc/kernel/mm/booting.md

 At build-time, we can request pages (as `.bss` or `.data`) that we're given before the kernel starts, saving us from having to implement allocation that early in boot.
 We use this to allocate initial page tables and some initial heap and stack memory.

+See `src/kernel/arch/riscv64/generate_bootstub.py` for the code that does this.

 The initial page tables are generated ahead-of-time and compiled into the kernel binary, so that virtual memory works immediately, before any allocators are up.
 These page tables have entries for:

+- The physical memory mapping.
+  - The entire mapping is made, using 1GiB pages.
+- The initial heap segment.
+  - This is 4MiB, and gets mapped to the RAM area.
+- The boothart's stack.
+  - This is 2MiB, and gets mapped to the RAM area.
+  - After the physical memory allocator is set up, guard pages get set up.
 - The kernel.
-- The initial heap segment.
-  - This gets allocated as 4MiB of `.bss`.
-  - This is mapped to the RAM area.
-- Two pages for the boothart's trap handler stack.
-  - This gets allocated as 8KiB of `.bss`.
-  - This has a guard page beneath it.
-  - This is mapped to both the RAM area (without the guard page) and the mappable area (with it).
-- Two pages for the boothart's stack.
-  - This gets allocated as 8KiB of `.bss`.
-  - This has a guard page beneath it.
-  - This is mapped to both the RAM area (without the guard page) and the mappable area (with it).
-  - Once the mm subsystem is set up, the stack will grow automatically.
-- The root page table.
-  - This gets mapped to a fixed location.

-> **TODO**: The initial page tables should get mapped to RAM as well, at some point.
-> Currently, they do not, because mapping all the existing page tables might require more page tables.

 ## Heap allocator